 When it comes to makeup insurance, there are a lot of options.
 Keep reading to find one that suits your makeup business’ needs!

-Types of Insurance Available to Makeup Artists
+Types of Insurance for Makeup Artists

 - Product Liability: This is a very important one to consider.
-This coverage keeps you safe if any of your products cause an allergic reaction on one of your clients.
+This coverage keeps you safe if any of your makeup products cause an allergic reaction to one of your clients.
 This is rare, but even with the most sensitive products, it can happen.
 This insurance will cover the legal costs, as well as any medical bills that may result.

 Depending on the level of coverage you go after, you could pay less than the equivalent of 2 cups of coffee each month… or 20 times that.
 As you make your decision, consider your career goals.
 If makeup is a hobby, and you plan to work mainly on your friends and the occasional client, minimal coverage would more than suffice.
 But, if you are planning to work with celebrities, brides, and countless other clients, you’ll want the higher insurance coverage to back you up.